How to Start an LLC in Louisiana

 The state filing fee is $100.
 If you file online, there’s a $5 credit card processing fee and an optional $50 fee for 2-day expediting.

 Or, skip the whole filing process entirely and hire us to file online for you.
 When you hire Northwest, your total out-the-door cost is $380, including all the above fees and a full year of registered agent service.

 How much does an LLC in Louisiana cost each year?

 The filing fee for the Louisiana LLC Annual Report is $30 ($35 online).

 The Louisiana personal net income tax rates for single filers are:

 2%: $0 to $12,499

 4%: $12,500 to $49,999

 The state sales tax is 4.45%.
-Cities and parishes, however, can stack on additional local sales taxes (for those not from the Pelican State, Louisiana has parishes, not counties).
-The average total sales tax is a staggering 9.45%—the second highest in the US.
+Cities, however, can stack on additional local sales taxes.
+The average total sales tax is 8.925%.
+When weighted to consider population as well, the number jumps to a staggering 9.45%—making it the second highest average sales tax rate in the US.